input-output-hk/sc-dev-platform/doc/kubevela-definitions/cardano/node-connector.md

 ## Overview

-The Cardano Node Connector in Kubvela acts as a bridge between your application and the Cardano node through specific application characteristics and settings
+The Cardano Node Connector in Kubevela acts as a bridge between your application and the Cardano node through specific application characteristics and settings

 The ***required*** parameter for implementing this trait is:
  - `network`: Defines the network choice for the Cardano Node.
 The available options are "preview", "preprod" and "mainnet".

 This configuration effectively attaches specific volumes to each container that is part of your application.
 Also, a `socat` container bridges your application and the Cardano Node by utilizing TCP Socket over a UNIX Socket.
+Please note that this trait will also configure an `init-container` to clone some configurations from [cardano-configurations](https://github.com/input-output-hk/cardano-configurations) repository, this behavior can be disabled by setting the ***optional*** parameter `configCloner` as **false**.

 ## Usage